PacketSurf/ZSpotifyGUI/README.md

 Take full advantage of the power of ZSpotify with this user-friendly graphical interface.
-- Find the music you want faster and easier.
+- Find and download the music you want faster and easier.
 - Listen to your music directly in ZSpotify with it's fully featured music player.
 - Continue to search for music while downloading.
 - Queue up downloads so you can maximise your downloading potential.
-- Your spotify likes sync into the client, allowing you to easily download them
+- Your spotify likes sync into the client, allowing you to easily download them.
-- Easily change settings such as real-time-download, download format, download directory, and search results
+- Easily change settings such as real-time-download, download format, download directory, and search results within the client.

 <h3>SCREENSHOTS</h3>
 <p align="center">